Bloodywood: Rakshak and Nu Delhi

+On 18 October 2024, it was announced that the band had signed with Fearless Records.
+This was followed by the release of the new single "Nu Delhi" and the confirmation of a 2025 European tour.
+On 6 December, Bloodywood issued the single "Bekhauf", which featured the Japanese kawaii metal band Babymetal.
+Bloodywood released their second studio album, Nu Delhi, on 21 March 2025.
+In July, Bloodywood was featured in Babymetal's single "Kon!
+Kon!", from the album Metal Forth.

+Musical style

+Bloodywood's music has been described as nu metal, folk metal, rap metal, and metalcore.

 Social work

 Along with the messages included in their songs, the band aims to support various social/charity causes.
 With the release of the video for their song "Jee Veerey", they gave away pre-paid online counselling sessions.
+In a 2023 interview, Kerr claimed that the band's goal was "to channel their angst for the right causes and make people want to do something about them".

 Upon returning to India from their 2019 European tour, Bloodywood donated the earnings to Posh Foundation, a local NGO that cares for homeless animals, for the purchase of a new ambulance.